archetype-themes/plugin-theme-component/README.md

 ### Watch Flag

-Using the watch flag, `--watch` or`-w`, will keep Archie running.
-Archie will monitor source folders and refresh your build/install on any file change.
+Using the watch flag, `--watch` or`-w`, will make the CLI keep an eye on source folders and refresh your build/install on any source file change.
 You can stop the process by pressing **Ctrl+C** on your keyboard.

 ### Log Level

-Archie has a three levels log system, using the standard `info`, `debug`, `error` categories. `info` is the default level.
+The CLI has a three levels log system, using the standard `info`, `debug`, `error` categories. `info` is the default level.
 To use a different log level, use the following flags when running the builder command:

 * `--verbose` will activate `debug` log level and a great number of details on internal processes will be